By Michael Lewis

 Some writers and people look down upon covering high school sports, but they don’t realize how pure it is on a soccer field, baseball diamond or basketball court.
 Just watching the joy of a player scoring his or her first goal in soccer.
 Seeing a player put his or her team on their backs during a tight fourth quarter in basketball.
 Witnessing a pitcher throw a masterpiece on the mound of a baseball diamond.

 These kids play for the fun of it, the competition.
 Yes, there are a handful that are Division I, blue chip performers in their sport, hoping to grab a scholarship.
-And then there’s that occasional athlete getting an opportunity to grab the brass ring of a professional sports contract.
+And then there’s that occasional athlete getting an opportunity to grab the brass ring of a professional sports contract years later.

 This is from someone who has covered 13 World Cups (eight men, five women), seven Olympic soccer tournaments and all 24 MLS Cups, among many other big matches and events.